onedesign/oneshipstation/README.md

 ## Installation

+**Note: This plugin is written for Craft 2.x.
+It may not work in Craft 3+.**

-1. Use composer to install this package:
+Use [composer](https://getcomposer.org/) to install this package:

 ```
 composer require onedesign/oneshipstation
 ```

-2. Go to the Craft control panel plugin page to install and configure the plugin.
+After installing with composer, go to the Craft control panel plugin page to install and configure the settings for the plugin.